What is the significance of protein in chicken feed, and how does it contribute to poultry health?

 Is there a difference in protein requirements between heritage and commercial chicken breeds?

-How can I naturally supplement protein in chicken feed during feed shortages?
+How can I naturally supplement protein in chicken feed during periods of feed shortage?

 What role does protein play in feather development during molting, and does that change the required protein content in chicken feed?